glesica/flowork/README.md

 An implementation of the `task.Runner` interface that knows how to run a single task on some sort of computing infrastructure.
-It is also responsible for gathering input files and recovering output files based on the storage mechanism used by its computing infrastructure.
+It is also responsible for gathering input files and recovering output files based on the storage mechanism used by its infrastructure.

+Note that runners may run Flowork on remote machines, using Docker, in order to copy files around to avoid files moving through the orchestrator or placing requirements on worker machines beyond having Docker installed.

 ### Workflow